mirlindm/eWallet/README.md

 /eWallet/transcations     | GET           | Retrieves a list of all transactions /eWallet/transactions     | POST          | Creates a new transaction
 /eWallet/transactions     | PUT           | Updates an existing transaction based on its request body

+# How to Run the Backend App
+1. Clone this repository via: git clone https://github.com/mirlindm/eWallet.git

+2. Run mvn clean package on the command line to download all the maven dependencies.

+3. Open and Run the Application using IntelliJ or your preferred IDE.

+4. The application will run on localhost:8080 on the browser.
+4.1.
+You can change the port number in /src/main/resources/application.properties, where you can modify the server.port property as per your needs.

+# Exceptions
+There are several custom exceptions implemented for this backend application, in the exception package in src/main/java/wallet/api/eWallet/exception:

+InvalidAmountException
+TransactionNotFoundException
+WalletAlreadyExistingException
+WalletErrorException
+WalletExceptionHandler
+WalletNotFoundException